rahulw311/CIFAR10/README.md

 2. Standard Augmentation
 3. Mixup Augmentation

+A detailed report of all my findings can be found as well.

 This was implemented as part of my course work under Professor Samet Oymak as part of a course I completed on Deep Learning.